Title: Vermont is a State I Love

 My Fellow Vermonters:

 For two days we have been traveling through this State.
 We have been up the east side, across and down the west side.
-We have seen Brattleboro, Bellow Falls, Windsor, White River Junction and Bethel.
+We have seen Brattleboro, Bellows Falls, Windsor, White River Junction and Bethel.
 We have looked toward Montpelier.
 We have visited also Burlington and Middlebury.
 Returning, we have seen Rutland.

 I have an opportunity of visiting again the scenes of my childhood.
 I want to express to you, and through the press to the other cities of Vermont, my sincere appreciation for the general hospitality bestowed upon me and my associates on the occasion of this journey.